Producer Profile

 Tokaji, Hungary

-István Szepsy might now be considered the ‘Lord of Wine’ but he has never rested on his laurels.
-His story is one of relentless commitment to quality and research.
-As an heir to the family that effectively put Tokaji on the map, he’s taken the region’s recognition and winemaking standards further with his permanent quest for purity and terroir expression.
+István Szepsy is often hailed as the “Lord of Wine”, but his reputation is built not on titles but rather on relentless commitment to quality, research, and terroir expression.
+As heir to the family that helped put Tokaji on the map, he has taken the region’s recognition and winemaking standards further than ever before, driven by an uncompromising quest for purity.

 Location: Tokaji, Hungary